Book reviews from the pages of Footnotes

 He is an active field researcher studying bird migration, and is one for the few licensed hummingbird banders in the country.
 Owls are the focus of much of his efforts, and he directs the ornithology program at the Audubon Society’s Hog Island camp off the coast of Maine.

-No Regrets, No Apologies by Michael C. Sinclair, MD
+No Regrets, No Apologies by Michael C. Sinclair, MD CreateSpace Independent Publishing Platform (March 13, 2014)

 World-traveling mountaineering surgeon now hikes with AMC-DV and works with Doctors Without Borders

-Book review by Lennie Steinmetz
+Review by Lennie Steinmetz original article

 Michael Sinclair is a world class mountaineer who has summited Everest, a cardiac surgeon from the Lehigh Valley who has performed more than 4,000 open heart surgeries, a doctor who now travels the world working for Doctors Without Borders, and a member of the DV Chapter of AMC.
 He recently published an autobiography titled No Regrets, No Apologies which is a most interesting read.